 Intel shares tumble after new CEO pledges to stick with chip manufacturing

-Pat Gelsinger plans to provide more details on his plans after officially taking over as chief executive on February 15th
+Pat Gelsinger to provide more details after officially taking over as chief next month

 Signage at the entrance to Intel headquarters in Santa Clara, California.
 Photograph: David Paul Morris/Bloomberg